comprobo20/comprobo20.github.io/How to/run_the_neato_simulator.md

 $ rostopic info topic-name
 ```

-If you want to know more about a message you see in the output of ``rostopic`` you can use the following command (note that the ``-r`` flag can be ommitted if you want to the mesasges nested within the top-level message to be expanded).
+If you want to know more about a message you see in the output of ``rostopic`` you can use the following command (note that the ``-r`` flag can be ommitted if you want to the messages nested within the top-level message to be expanded).

 ```bash
 $ rosmsg show msg_package_name/MessageName -r